Siddesh-Metrani1987/Siddesh/README.md

 Assuming there's up to one promotion with name "Gallery", if there's more than one the assertion will be made on the first one.

-I chose to use python as it's powerful but yet very lightweight and easy to prototype with it.
+I chose to use python as it's robust but yet very lightweight and easy to prototype with it.

 To run the test from command line from Tests directory: python test_get_by_category_id.py To change test parameters go to config directory and modify ini file.